Zinabuf/GCIM/README.md

 6 ID_6 ID_6 -0.02786981
 ~~~

 **Qcov_disc.txt:**  This covariate file is used to adjust the GWAS of the exposure variable.
 Note that it does not contain column headings.
-Covariates for GWAS adjustment should be provided in a separate `.txt` file, which must include the following columns in the specified order.
+Covariates for GWAS adjustment should be provided in a separate `.txt` file, which must include the following columns in the specified order for quantitative exposure.
+If the exposure is binary, the third and fourth columns are not required (as constant values can be removed), and any covariates may be included for adjustment.

 FID

 IID

-constant value
+Constant value

-constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.
+Constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.
 This column is not mandatory for binary outcome)
 14 confounders of the discovery sample (Note: These columns are optional.
 Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~